DarvidTorres/mydocs/VBA/Object model.md

 To refer to a Workbook object, use dot operator following hierarchy structure.

->You can start with the Application object like in the following code:
+>Start with the Application object like in the following code:
 >`Application.Workbooks.Item("Book1").Path`

 All collection objects have an Item property to get to a singular instance of an object they collect.
 A collection’s Item property takes one argument.
 That argument can be a string (enclosed in double quotes) or an integer.

-The following code returns the first worksheet of the second workbook:
+>The following code returns the first worksheet of the second workbook:
-`Application.Workbooks.Item(2).Worksheets.Item(1)`
+>`Application.Workbooks.Item(2).Worksheets.Item(1)`

-Worksheets are ordered the same way as in Excel.
-The left-most worksheet is the first worksheet in the collection.
+The left-most worksheet in Excel is the first worksheet in the collection.

-Item is the default property for every collection object making the following code equivalent:
+Item is the default property for every collection, making the following code lines equivalent:

 ```VBA
 Application.Workbooks.Item("Book1.xlsx").Worksheets.Item(2).Range("A1").Value